Overview

 Compares this tensor and the constant

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this != other
+this != other,

-this == other
+this == other.

-Tensor<T, 1> slice(long start = 0, long end = TensorRange::MAX_SCOPE,
+Tensor<T, 1> slice(long start = 0, long end = TensorRange::MAX_SCOPE, long step = 1) const

 Slices a selection of the Tensor beginning by